DenizIsik58/traffic-speed-prediction/README.md

 REACT_APP_BACKEND_DEVELOPMENT_URL=http://localhost:8000
 ```

 Both .env files contains a variable called NODE_ENV representing the current state of the project.
-It's very <u>IMPORTANT</u> to update these as it can expose harmful information inside the project to the user, if it ends out in production.
+It's very <u>IMPORTANT</u> to update these as it can expose harmful information, if it ends out in production.

 Change the value to `development` when you are in development or `production` when you are going to deploy.